mumble-07/api_practice_app/README.md

 bundle install
 ```
 ## Configuration
-###### It is best practice not to push your own API key, so the key used in this mini project was hidden in credentials.
+###### It is best practice not to push your own API key, so the key used in this mini project is hidden in credentials.
 Make sure to add your own API key to your own credential.
 >>> Run
 ```
 EDITOR="code --wait" rails credentials:edit
 ```
 ###### Add this inside your credential file.
 ```
 rawg_api:
   RAWG_API_TOKEN: <YOUR API KEY HERE>